Brazil's Next Top Model

-Brazil's Next Top Model (often abbreviated as BrNTM) was a Brazilian reality television series based on Tyra Banks' America's Next Top Model.
+Brazil's Next Top Model (often abbreviated as BrNTM) is a Brazilian reality television series based on Tyra Banks' America's Next Top Model.
 The series began airing in October 2007 on Sony Entertainment Television.
 It was produced by the Brazilian branch of Sony Entertainment Television in association with Moonshot Pictures.
 The series enjoyed three seasons until its cancellation in 2009.

 History

 In early 2007, Sony Entertainment Television announced plans that for a Brazilian adaptation of the reality TV series created and produced by Tyra Banks in the United States.

 One of the production decisions leading up to the show that caught the most media attention was the selection of the Brazilian model who would play the role belonging to Banks in the original adaptation.
 The channel's first choice was originally Brazilian model Gisele Bündchen, though the network later settled on Fernanda Motta for the position.

 The application process for the show's first season took place during July 2007.
 Filming for the inaugural season began on 19 August, and the show premiered on 3 October of the same year.

 The panel of judges for the first season consisted of Motta, journalist Erika Palomino, photographer Paulo Borges, and designer Alexandre Herchcovitch.
 The show's first winner, 19 year-old Mariana Velho from Santos, was crowned on 17 December 2007.

 Work for a fourth season did not continue after 2009.
 RecordTV later re-branded the show under a new title, Top Model, o Reality, in 2012, though the new adaptation was only loosely based on the original Top Model format.
 The new show ceased production after the airing of its first season.